bekk/bekk-christmas/post/react/draft-back-to-basics.md

 ...
 ```

-Now if we call our javascript code from an inline script in the html file, we can display some text.
+Now if we call our JavaScript code from an inline script in the html file, we can display some text.

 Cool, but we can do better!